Gravastars on the brane with a timelike extra dimension: Acknowledgement

 \section{Acknowledgement}

 RS dedicates this work to the memory of his beloved grandmother Kana Dutta who passed away on December 30, 2025.
 RS thanks the Council for Scientific and Industrial Research (CSIR), Government of India for financial support through the Research Associateship scheme.
-The work of KB was supported in part by the JSPS KAKENHI Grant Numbers 24KF0100, 25KF0176, and Competitive Research Funds for Fukushima University Faculty (25RK011).
+The work of KB was supported in part by the JSPS KAKENHI Grants No. 24KF0100 and No. 25KF0176, Competitive Research Funds for Fukushima University Faculty (25RK011), and a grant-in-aid of academic research of Yamaguchi Scholarship Foundation.
 SG is thankful to the Directorate of Legal Metrology under the Department of Consumer Affairs, West Bengal for their support.